 Whether it's for work, leisure or family we all find ourselves dealing with foreign currencies at some point.
 By understanding why currencies change in value you will be able to better determine when to buy or sell currencies, and that knowledge can save you thousands of dollars.

 The strength or weakness of a country's currency tends to reflect the economic health of the nation.
 It’s like a barometer.

 By understanding the barometer of our own country and another you want to visit, you can be better prepared to decide when is the best time to make a currency conversion before you travel, send money overseas to family or make an offshore investment or retail purchase.

 Countries with high employment and wage growth likely have strong consumer populations.
 When populations spend it boosts company profits and increases government revenue from taxes.
 It all adds up to strong economic growth.

 Investors, both individuals and institutions, and even other governments notice that prosperity and look for options to invest.
 This activity pushes the target currency higher.
 Of course, the currency will weaken if unemployment is rising, government revenue falling, and investors are shifting funds to other countries.

-Australia also gets a boost as an investment destination by being one of only eight countries in the world with the highest AAA credit rating.
-The ratings are determined by global credit agencies like Moody's and Standard & Poor and gives an indication of the risk associated with buying a nation's sovereign debt, better known as government bonds.
+Australia also gets a boost as it is one of only eight countries in the world with the highest AAA credit rating.
+The ratings are determined by global credit agencies like Moody's and Standard & Poor, and it gives an indication of the risk associated with buying a nation's sovereign debt, better known as government bonds.
 It's another strength behind the dollar.

 Safe haven currencies